-Brainstorm Brainstorming produces a wealth of ideas.
-The selection next step is choosing the ideas that will be used.
+Brainstorm selection Brainstorming produces a wealth of ideas.
+The next step is choosing the ideas that will be used.
 Choosing design solutions can in some cases be simple and straightforward while in others it may require more complex thinking.
-It is desirable that designers do not choose only one idea and Х also do not settle for safe and obvious options.
-It is recommended that designers select a range of ideas to be prototyped with the aim of maintaining the variety of solutions produced by the team.
-Impose constraints It may seem counterintuitive, but imposing constraints, with specific intent and targeting, can actually increase the creative potential of idea generation.
-As an example of an application of this tool, designers are asked to name as many х х metal objects as they can within ten seconds.
-In a second step, to name metal objects in their kitchen and compare in which of the two cases they introduced more options.
-Prototype for When implementing a prototype it is empathy recommended that designers think about the people who will interact with that object, service, or experience.
+It is desirable that designers do not choose only one idea and also do not settle for safe and obvious options.
+It is recommended that designers select a range of ideas to be prototyped with the aim of maintaining the variety of solutions produced by the team. x Impose constraints It may seem counterintuitive, but imposing constraints, with specific intent and targeting, can actually increase the creative potential of idea generation.
+As an example of an application of this tool, designers are asked to name as many metal objects as they can within ten seconds.
+In a second step, to name metal objects in their kitchen and compare in which of the two cases they introduced more options. x x Prototype for empathy When implementing a prototype it is recommended that designers think about the people who will interact with that object, service, or experience.
 Prototype or experience design should be done in such a way that it helps to gain empathy.
 It is not necessary to search for solutions during user testing of prototypes.
-In Х Х the same way that a solution-oriented prototype reveals new information about the concept being tested, an empathy-building prototype being tested, an empathy-building prototype contributes to understanding about users and being tested, an empathy-building prototype contributes to understanding about users and the design space.
-Improvise to life being tested, an empathy-building prototype contributes to understanding about users and the design space.
-Design teams sometimes over-analyze when Improvise to life reveals new information about the concept being tested, an empathy-building prototype contributes to understanding about users and the design space.
-Design teams sometimes over-analyze when prototyping for user testing, slowing down work Improvise to life reveals new information about the concept being tested, an empathy-building prototype contributes to understanding about users and the design space.
-Design teams sometimes over-analyze when prototyping for user testing, slowing down work progress.
-Representing the solution by assigning × Improvise to life reveals new information about the concept being tested, an empathy-building prototype contributes to understanding about users and the design space.
-Design teams sometimes over-analyze when prototyping for user testing, slowing down work progress.
-Representing the solution by assigning roles to team members can facilitate x
+In the same way that a solution-oriented prototype reveals new information about the concept being tested, an empathy-building prototype contributes to understanding about users and the design space. x x Improvise to life Design teams sometimes over-analyze when prototyping for user testing, slowing down work progress.
+Representing the solution by assigning roles to team members can facilitate experimentation as well as rapid prototyping.
+X